 In 2004, the Museum began to explore a campaign to build new exhibits integrating the natural and engineered worlds, upgrading its public spaces, and greening the facility.
 Over 11,000 donors, 53 of whom made gifts of $1 million or more, contributed $150 million – the Museum's single largest individual gift being $20 million from Sophia and inventor Bernard Gordon.
 With this success, the Museum's trustees approved a campaign in 2011 to raise $250 million by 2015.

 Since 2005, the Museum of Science, with the Science Museum of Minnesota and the Exploratorium in San Francisco, has led the $41 million NSF-funded national Nanoscale Informal Science Education Network (NISE® Network) of science museums and research institutions.
 The Museum also features the Butterfly Garden, 4-D Theater, the nation's first rooftop wind turbine lab, a renovated Mugar Omni Theater, and newly transformed Charles Hayden Planetarium, New England’s most technologically advanced digital theater.

-In November 2013, the Museum unveiled its groundbreaking Hall of Human Life, an ever-evolving 10,000-square-foot exhibition showcasing breakthroughs in biology and drawing on New England's research community.
+In 2013, the Museum unveiled its groundbreaking Hall of Human Life, an ever-evolving 10,000-square-foot exhibition showcasing breakthroughs in biology and drawing on New England's research community.
 On the horizon: What Is Technology, to help visitors understand what technology is as they use engineering skills to solve problems; The Yawkey Gallery on the Charles River, a three-story gallery and exhibit using the river to engage visitors in understanding the natural and engineered worlds; and The Science Behind Pixar, opening in 2015.
-As of April 2014, the Museum had raised over $234 million dollars in the largest fundraising effort of its 184 years.
+As of October 2014, the Museum has raised $242 million dollars in the largest fundraising effort of its 184 years.